No Way Back (1976 film): Synopsis

-Jesse Crowder is hired by the wife and brother of a fugitive named Woolf, who is on the run because he had just robbed a bank.
-Woolf uses this money to embezzle it, where from Crowder decides to take the case and follows the fugitive from Los Angeles to San Francisco, California.
-Woolf is on the run with his girlfriend Candy.
+Jesse Crowder is hired by the wife and brother of a fugitive named Pickens, who is on the run because he had just robbed a bank, and uses this money to embezzle it, where from Crowder decides to take the case and follows the fugitive from Los Angeles to San Francisco, California.
+Pickens is on the run with his girlfriend Candy.
 Crowder pursues his targets by following small clues, while causing a whole mess of trouble with a gangster named Bernie.
 Bernie is Candy's pimp and also the leader of a gang.
 When Bernie learns that Crowder is looking for one of his employees, he makes sure that Crowder is taken care of.
 He sends numerous thugs in Crowder's direction, but Crowder manages to successfully capture Mrs. Pickens’ husband after fighting off a couple of Bernie's thugs, but has yet to capture the girlfriend.
 Crowder's previous cop experience provided a helpful basis from which he was able to eventually pick up on her trail after having gotten himself into more trouble with Candy's pimp and his gang.
 A final showdown takes place in the desert in a hail of gunfire.